pstat197/vignette-image-classification/README.md

 # vignette-image-classification

-## XGBoost and SVM baseline models
+## XGBoost and SVM baseline models for image classification

-The preprocessing script contains two functions.
-The first function preprocesses the data to be used for classical models such as XGBoost and Support Vector Machine.

-The function prepare_ml_data Loads images, resizes them to 64×64, normalizes pixel values, and flattens each image into a 1D feature vector, producing a 2D feature matrix X.
+### Purpose of this branch
+- Implement image preprocessing for classical ML models
+- Train and evaluate **XGBoost** and **SVM** models on flattened image data
+- Produce accuracy values and confusion matrices
+    - Conclude that these models serve as baseline models and do not effectively capture spatial patterns (edges, textures, shapes) as effectively as CNNs or vision transformers
+    - Segue into deep learning models

+Note:
+The datasets are too large for github, so they are not included in this repository.
+Please download the dataset separately from the official source (e.g., Kaggle Cats vs Dogs).
+Place the images in a local `data/` directory before running the notebook.